-- That all development in areas identified as Critical Areas and Shorelines be regulated through one or more of the following: the City's Zoning Code (contains regulations for development in Critial Areas), Shoreline Master Program, Flood Damage Prevention Ordinance, Tribal Land Use and Development Code or through SEPA and/or Tribal environmental review if floodplain, shoreline or Tribal zoning regulations do not apply. - That development within areas designated as Resource Lands, Critical Areas or Shorelines be required to submit a State Environmental Policy Act (SEPA) checklist or Tribal environmental review checklist as part of the development proposal and be required to comply with City, County or Tribal environmental review policies and procedures. - That the storage, treatment, manufacturing and processing of hazardous materials and hazardous wastes be prohibited or mitigated in the Critical Areas and Shorelines to prevent contamination of soils and ground and surface waters. - That development within Critical Areas be mitigated to have a minimal impact on the environment. - That development within Resources Lands be compatible with the current uses in the area. - That development within Shorelines be subject to strict compliance with City, County or Tribal Shoreline Master Programs. - That clearing, grading and filling of lands within Critical Areas and Shorelines be the minimum required to accomplish an allowed use. - That use of Critical Areas and Shorelines for parks, paths, trails and other public uses be encouraged, however, protection of fish and wildlife and fish and wildlife habitats within such areas should be emphasized and any development occurring in these areas should be planned and mitigated to have the least possible impact on fish and wildlife and their habitats. - That SEPA, NEPA and Tribal environmental review processes be used more effectively as a means to protect critical areas and resource lands.
+- That all development in areas identified as Critical Areas and Shorelines be regulated through one or more of the following: the City's Zoning Code (contains regulations for development in Critical Areas), Shoreline Master Program, Flood Damage Prevention Ordinance, Tribal Land Use and Development Code or through SEPA and/or Tribal environmental review if floodplain, shoreline or Tribal zoning regulations do not apply. - That development within areas designated as Resource Lands, Critical Areas or Shorelines be required to submit a State Environmental Policy Act (SEPA) checklist or Tribal environmental review checklist as part of the development proposal and be required to comply with City, County or Tribal environmental review policies and procedures. - That the storage, treatment, manufacturing and processing of hazardous materials and hazardous wastes be prohibited or mitigated in the Critical Areas and Shorelines to prevent contamination of soils and ground and surface waters. - That development within Critical Areas be mitigated to have a minimal impact on the environment. - That development within Resources Lands be compatible with the current uses in the area.

+- That clearing, grading and filling of lands within Critical Areas and Shorelines be the minimum required to accomplish an allowed use. - That use of Critical Areas and Shorelines for parks, paths, trails and other public uses be encouraged, however, protection of fish and wildlife and fish and wildlife habitats within such areas should be emphasized and any development occurring in these areas should be planned and mitigated to have the least possible impact on fish and wildlife and their habitats. - That SEPA, NEPA and Tribal environmental review processes be used more effectively as a means to protect critical areas and resource lands.